Plaquette Renormalization Scheme for Tensor Network States: Introduction

 Tensor network states (TNSs) \cite{verstrate1,nishino,verstrate2,vidal1} are emerging as a promising route toward unbiased modeling of challenging quantum many-body systems, such as frustrated spins.
-These correlated states are higher-dimensional generalizations of matrix product states (MPSs),\cite{ostlund,verstrate3} which are implicitly produced in density matrix renormalization group (DMRG) calculations \cite{white,schollwock} and are known to faithfully represent ground states of one-dimensional (1D) hamiltonians with short-range interactions.\cite{vidal2} The matrix size $m$ has to increase at most polynomially with the system size $N$, which underlies the success of the DMRG method in 1D.
-For 2D and 3D systems, correlations are not reproduced properly by MPSs,\cite{verstrate2} due to the inherently 1D nature of the local quantum entanglement in these states (although improved schemes\cite{schuch,sandvik1} can restore 2D or 3D uniformity), and $m$ then has to grow exponentially with $N$.
-In the TNSs, the matrices are replaced by tensors of rank corresponding to the coordination number of the lattice, e.g., on a 2D square lattice the tensors have four indices, in addition to their physical index (here spin $z$-component), as illustrated in Fig.~\ref{net}.
-While it is believed, based on entanglement entropy considerations,\cite{verstrate2} that TNSs can represent ground states of short-range 2D and 3D hamiltonians, a serious problem in practice is that contracting the tensors is, in general, an NP hard problem.
-To overcome this challenge, approximate ways to compute the contraction have been proposed.\cite{verstrate1,gu,xiang} Another approach is to use tree-tensor networks,\cite{vidal1} or more sophisticated extensions of these,\cite{vidal2} which can be efficiently contracted.
+These correlated states are higher-dimensional generalizations of the matrix product states (MPSs) \cite{ostlund,verstrate3} that are implicitly produced in density matrix renormalization group (DMRG) calculations \cite{white,schollwock} and are known to faithfully represent ground states of one-dimensional (1D) hamiltonians with short-range interactions \cite{vidal2}.
+The matrix size $m$ has to increase at most polynomially with the system size $N$, which underlies the success of the DMRG method in 1D.
+For 2D and 3D systems, correlations are not reproduced properly by MPSs \cite{verstrate2}, due to the inherently 1D nature of the local quantum entanglement in these states (although improved schemes \cite{schuch,sandvik1} can restore 2D or 3D uniformity), and $m$ then has to grow exponentially with $N$.
+In the TNSs, the matrices are replaced by tensors of rank corresponding to the coordination number of the lattice, e.g., on a 2D square lattice the tensors $T^s_{ijkl}(\sigma_s)$ for each site $s$ have four indices, in addition to their physical index (here the $z$-component $\sigma_s$ of a spin), as illustrated in Fig.~\ref{net}.
+Contracting over the ``bond indices'' ($i,j,k,l$) gives the wave function coefficient for given spin state $\sigma_1,\ldots,\sigma_N$.

+While it is believed, based on entanglement entropy considerations \cite{verstrate2}, that TNSs can represent ground states of short-range 2D and 3D hamiltonians, a serious problem in practice is that contracting the tensors is, in general, a problem which scales exponentially in the system size and the dimension of the tensors.
+To overcome this challenge, approximate ways to compute the contraction have been proposed \cite{verstrate1,gu,xiang}.
+Another approach is to use tree-tensor networks \cite{vidal1}, or more sophisticated extensions of these \cite{vidal2}, which can be efficiently contracted.
 Promising results based on TNSs have already been reported for several quantum spin models, but further reduction of the computational complexity, while maintaining the ability of the TNSs to properly account for entanglement, will still be necessary before the most challenging systems can be studied reliably.